 Introduction

-This contribution aims to provide conceptual descriptions of planned and envisioned lunar activities to support the further definition of relevant mission concepts of operation, technical parameters, and spectrum requirements to inform possible regulatory considerations.

-Resolution 680 (WRC-23) called for studies on frequency-related matters, including possible new or modified space research service (space-to-space) allocations, for future development of communications on the lunar surface and between lunar orbit and the lunar surface.
-These studies will be completed as part of WRC-27 Agenda Item 1.15.
-However, WRC-23 also recognized that lunar scientific and exploration activities can advance the development of potential future space activities beyond space research, which may in the future include other relevant radiocommunication services for lunar communications.
-In response to invites ITU Radiocommunication Sector 1 of Resolution 680 (WRC-23), Working Party (WP) 7B begins to identify non-space science but essential communication needs from reference lunar mission concepts and past/current long-duration human spaceflight missions to assist the Director of the Radiocommunication Bureau in the preparation of a progress report to WRC-27.
-Specifically, this interim report will inform studies into whether future radiocommunications in the vicinity of the Moon can be accommodated within existing space radiocommunication services and whether the regulatory provisions described in the Radio Regulations are sufficient, as called for in invites the ITU Radiocommunication Sector 2 of the Resolution 680 (WRC-23).
+As part of Resolution 680 (WRC-23), WRC-23 recognized that lunar scientific and exploration activities can advance the development of potential future space activities beyond space research, and may in the future include other relevant radiocommunication services for lunar communications.
+This Report identifies such future lunar communication needs, leveraging knowledge from reference lunar mission concepts and past/current long-duration human spaceflight missions.
+This report will also inform studies into whether future radiocommunications in the vicinity of the Moon can be accommodated within existing radiocommunication services and whether the regulatory provisions described in the Radio Regulations are sufficient.

-Envisioned Lunar Exploration Scenarios
+Future Envisioned Lunar Vicinity Scenarios

 Since Apollo 17 concluded in 1972, lunar exploration has been conducted remotely by robotic or remotely controlled systems.
 Now, several multinational partnerships between both governments and the private sector are developing mission plans including a continuous human presence at the Moon.
 As civilization has advanced here on Earth, our quality of live has improved with the innovation and application of wireless technologies in medicine, public safety, human connectivity, entertainment, and more.
-This next generation of lunar explorers, along with their Earth-based support teams have grown up in a vastly more complex radiocommunication era.
-The explorers based at the Moon should expect similar connectivity as they experience here on Earth, not only when conducting official business but during their leisure hours, with information at their fingertips via smartphones, tablets connected via WiFi or similar protocols, or the ability to navigate to a location with Global Positioning System (GPS)-like accuracy at the click of a button.
+This next generation of lunar explorers have grown up in a vastly more complex radiocommunication era.
+The explorers on the Moon or in an orbiting lunar platform should expect connectivity as they experience on Earth, including enjoying benefits from technological conveniences during their leisure hours, with information at their fingertips to connect with family and friends, or the ability to navigate to a location with Global Positioning System (GPS)-like accuracy at the click of a button.
 This section provides narrative descriptions of possible future human lunar activities based on plans and visions shared in the public domain by organizations such as civil space agencies, private companies interested in the unique business opportunities available in the lunar environment, and non-governmental organizations interested in the scientific and cultural opportunities available to lunar explorers and even settlers.

+As soon as the end of this decade, human crews of four to six lunar explorers will be spending long periods of time on the lunar surface or in lunar orbit.
+As our lunar knowledge and experience deepens over the coming decades, and the lunar infrastructure becomes more permanent and resilient, humans will spend longer durations on the Moon, which may require more complex human settlements on the Moon, perhaps by 2045 or 2050.
+Initially, the totality of communications needs of the intermittent lunar explorers (both scientific and non-scientific) will be accommodated within the space research service allocations, for expediency and pathfinding purposes.
+But as complex human settlements evolve on the Moon, and prompt the development of infrastructure to enable frequent interactions between lunar explorers and the Earth, non-scientific lunar communications requirements will grow.
+Therefore, SRS allocations will no longer be sufficient, nor appropriate, to accommodate the growing need.
+This Report examines the purposes of telecommunication and how various radiocommunication services can support these planned and envisioned lunar operations in this light.

-Humans living and performing science on a lunar-orbiting space station
+Scenario 1: Humans living and performing science on a lunar-orbiting platform